 A similar approach is taken in~\cite{Sadilek2015}, where a two-layer Kuramoto model is derived from physiologically motivated equations for cortical dynamics.
 The model captures transitions between resting and background brain activity, successfully reproducing empirical features that were inaccessible to simpler models.
 Again, multiplexity allows for distinct coupling schemes across layers (e.g., electrical vs chemical, or fast vs slow processes) that shape the global phase diagram.

-Another work examined how two layers not directly connected can synchronize through the mediation of a central relay layer~\cite{Leyva2018}.
-Results showed that synchronization thresholds are reduced in the multiplex setting and that low-degree nodes play a crucial role, while hubs can be “demultiplexed” without disrupting global coherence.
+Another work examined how two layers not directly connected can synchronise through the mediation of a central relay layer~\cite{Leyva2018}.
+Results showed that synchronisation thresholds are reduced in the multiplex setting and that low-degree nodes play a crucial role, while hubs can be “demultiplexed” without disrupting global coherence.
 More recently, a three-layer multiplex of non-linear oscillators, in which a central drive layer unidirectionally couples to two response layers, has been investigated~\cite{Vadakkan2025}.
-Such directional coupling induces synchronized oscillations in the response layers, even with amplification relative to the drive, and varying interlayer strength or introducing time-scale mismatches enables control over synchronization patterns, amplitudes, and dynamical regimes such as quasi-periodicity and generalized synchronization.
+Such directional coupling induces synchronised oscillations in the response layers, even with amplification relative to the drive, and varying interlayer strength or introducing time-scale mismatches enables control over synchronisation patterns, amplitudes, and dynamical regimes such as quasi-periodicity and generalized synchronisation.

 These examples collectively illustrate that multiplex networks enable a new class of dynamical processes: systems where different types of dynamics not only coexist but interact, often through cross-layer mechanisms.
 This interplay can give rise to topology-induced instabilities, extended metastable states, abrupt phase transitions, novel critical points, and even the coexistence of order and disorder.